tanghao-xiaomi/docs/en/device_dev_guide/graphics/Framebuffer_Driver.md

 - Data: Pixel data, including R (red), G (green), and B (blue) three color channels.
 - Control: Control signal, used to manage the timing and state of data transmission.

-## III. openvela Framebuffer Interface
+## III openvela Framebuffer Interface

 openvela's Framebuffer interface consists of two layers: upper-level user interface and lower-level driver interface.
 They provide flexible operation capabilities for users and device drivers, respectively.
 The following is a detailed description of the interface.